Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 "Hi."

-"Been a long time…"
+"Been a long time..."

 "Yeah...
 You, uh.
 Doing well for yourself."

 She laughed and nodded.
 "Yeah.
 Guess I am... so are you from what I hear, *Doctor* Hamlin."

 Taylor cleared his throat.
-"Well… I had a son to look after.
+"Well...
+I had a son to look after.
 I..."

 He paused, thought about what he’d just said, and then sighed and shook his head at himself.
 "Jesus, Allison, I’m sorry about him.
 I had no idea he’d - "

-"It’s…" Allison balked at saying *’okay’* on the grounds that it patently wasn’t.
+"It’s..."
+Allison balked at saying *’okay’* on the grounds that it patently wasn’t.
 The only place on Earth where she’d felt comfortable and at peace was a pile of ash under a deeper pile of snow at this point.
 That didn’t leave a lot of room for *’okay.’*

 "...You didn’t do it," she said instead, then got the hell away from that subject for the moment.
 "Uh...
 Guess you recognize Xiù and Julian."